 For further information about the costs and process of Autism Spectrum Disorder Assessments, please send an email to email@example.com.

 The 2023-2024 fee recommended by the Australian Psychological Society is $300.00 for a 46-60 minute consultation (click here to view the APS Schedule of Recommended Fees 2023-2024).

-As at 1 January 2021, the initial standard consultation fee is $375.00 for a 50-minute consultation.
+Currently, the initial standard consultation fee is $430.00 for a 50-minute consultation.
 At this consultation, you will also be given self-report screening assessments to determine a baseline of symptoms.

 The fee for subsequent standard consultations (50 minutes) is $330.00.

-Higher or additional fees apply to assessment consultations (e.g., ASD assessments), couples or family consultations, intervention programs and manuals, and assessment or progress reports.
+Higher or additional fees apply to assessment consultations (e.g., ASD assessments), couples or family consultations, intervention programs and manuals, and psychological assessment or progress reports.
 Please note that consultation fees are subject to change and clients will be advised of any changes in advance.